Tiszabecs: History

 In the name of Tiszabecs, the member Becs is of personal origin, to which the name of the river is attached as a distinctive sign.
 The name of the village appears in 1181 during the border crossing of the estates of the company monastery.
 It is referred to as a castrum in 1364, suggesting the existence of a royal castle.
 Because it was located in an important place, the rulers insisted on it for a long time, so it was not donated to the Becsky family until 1368.
 The inhabitants of the village were Hungarians in the Middle Ages.

 The village suffered a lot from the ordeals of the war.
-As the first event of Rákóczi's Transylvanian campaign, on July 14, 1703, his armies crossed the Tisza.
+As the first event of Rákóczi's Transylvanian campaign, on 14 July 1703, his armies crossed the Tisza.

 It appears on the first military topographic map as Tisza Becse.

 In 1864, a flood destroyed much of the village.
-At the time, the Tisza Vienna was named after the maps of the second military survey.
+At the time, the Tisza Becse was named after the maps of the second military survey.